dynamiterdx/VGG-16/README.md

 # VGG-16
-Implementing VGG16 from scratch in Pytorch
+Implementing VGG16 from scratch using Pytorch